blackgauss/pocketpartition/README.md

 The `NumericalSet` class represents a set of numbers and provides methods for various operations on these sets.

-#### Methods

-- `partition(self)`: Returns a partition of the numerical set in descending order.
-This method sorts the elements of the set into a partition.

-- `small_elements(self)`: Computes the small elements of the numerical set.
-Small elements are those numbers that are not gaps in the set, up to the Frobenius number (the largest gap).
-Returns a list of these small elements.

 ### NumericalSemigroup

 The `NumericalSemigroup` class is a subclass of `NumericalSet` and represents a numerical semigroup, which is a special kind of numerical set with additional properties and operations.